theanaoliveira/theanaoliveira/README.md

-## Hello guys, welcome to my github profile 👋
+### Hello devs, welcome to my github profile 👋

-### My name is Ana, I'm 28 years old, I've been working for almost 10 years in the IT area, where I started as an automated test analyst, quickly migrating to the development team where I found my true passion.
+My name is Ana, I'm 28 years old, I've been working for almost 10 years in the IT area, where I started as an automated test analyst, quickly migrating to the development team where I found my true passion.
 I currently assume the position of architect on the team, dividing my time between the development and design of solutions

 <div align="center">